A universal machine learning model for the electronic density of states: Simulations

 \subsection{Gallium arsenide}

-For the Gallium Arsenide (GaAs) material systems, we computed ensemble averages of the GaAs DOS in the NVT ensemble, employing the bespoke MLIP in Ref. \cite{mazitov_pet-mad_2025} for the GaAs binary system (Ga, GaAs, and As) in both the solid and liquid phases.
+For the Gallium/Arsenide (Ga/As) material systems, we computed thermal averages of the GaAs DOS in the NVT ensemble, employing the bespoke MLIP in Ref. \cite{mazitov_pet-mad_2025} for the pure phases system (Ga, GaAs, and As) in both the solid and liquid states.
 The bespoke MLIP was trained on the same GaAs dataset as discussed in the main text, which samples across the binary phase diagram of GaAs, including surfaces and highly distorted structures \cite{ImbalzanoGaAs2021}.
 Further details regarding the model and dataset can be found in the original publications.
 For the MD simulations, the liquid structures of Ga, GaAs, and As were generated using Packmol \cite{Packmol}.
 The solid Ga crystal structure was selected from the Materials Project database \cite{Jain2013}, while solid GaAs \cite{GaAs_solid}, and solid black As \cite{Smith01011975} were obtained from the Inorganic Crystal Structure Database \cite{Zagorac:in5024} - ICSD (As: ICSD-70100 , GaAs: ICSD-610540) (ICSD release 2025.1).
 For all systems, we relaxed the positions of the initial structures and performed MD simulations for 4 ns employing a 4fs timestep and a Nose-Hoover thermostat \cite{PhysRevA.31.1695}.

 For Ga, the liquid system contains 384 atoms in a cell with size 18.12 \AA $\times$ 23.25 \AA $\times$ 18.37 \AA.
 The solid system contains 64 atoms in a cell of size 8.86 \AA $\times$ 15.20 \AA $\times$ 9.11 \AA.
 MD was performed on these systems at 450K and 150K for the liquid and solid systems respectively.